Support for Students with SEND

 - The school budget, received from Richmond LA, includes money for supporting children with SEND.

-- The Principal decides on the budget for Special Educational Needs and Disabilities in consultation with the Academy Council, on the basis of needs in the school.
+- The Headteacher decides on the budget for Special Educational Needs and Disabilities in consultation with the School Council, on the basis of needs in the school.

-- The Principal and the DoI / SENCo discuss all the information they have about SEND in the school, and decide what resources/training and support is needed.
+- The Headteacher and the DoI / SENCo discuss all the information they have about SEND in the school, and decide what resources/training and support is needed.

 - All resources/training and support are reviewed regularly and changes made as needed.